Mathuv/guides-django/README.md

 * A Django Project Layout
 * An Exploration of the decisions that went into developing each starter

+I have also included an `instructions for immediate use` at the top of each starters README.
+I did this so that you could use them right away and not need to follow my guides.

 The following starters are currently available:

 **starter_1**